anon-blue/anon.blue/README.txt

 explore chinease chinese tea, sould open the windows, sceam scream non sense as PINTER would perform it ans and create an a machine of every possibilities for a nother intelligence, more scientific Are you on the list,? - see the reference?
-- yes, I m sure, cause you are the guy so brillant
+- yes, I m sure, cause you are the guy so brillant that of course, I m u in love with

             qfuck you siled shabirjfuck stubit ttom nie fuck you